 To address these changes, and to cover other more specialized firearms law topics that are not covered in the book due to narrow public interest and space limitations, the author makes legal updates and supplemental legal memorandum available to address forthcoming or applicable changes in the law.

 The legal memos periodically posted on the links page here address all the changes in the law that have taken or will place after the publication date.
 In addition, updates on firearms law can be found at www.crpa.org.

-Also, please subscribe to our eBULLETins to receive updates about the effect of legislation that is proposed or enacted, and to read the Author’s weekly CalGunLaws Blog
+Also, please subscribe to our eBULLETins to receive updates about the effect of legislation that is proposed or enacted, and to read the Author’s weekly CalGunLaws blog.

 In the event of significant changes in the law, new editions of the book will be published as necessary and appropriate.